coder/coder/docs/tutorials/best-practices/security-best-practices.md

-# Best Practices for Coder Security
+# Security - best practices

-December 30, 2024
+December 17, 2024

 ---

-This best practices guide is separated into parts to help you secure your Coder deployment through understanding each threat model, hardening authentication, and encryption.
+This best practices guide is separated into parts to help you secure aspects of your Coder deployment.

+Each section briefly introduces each threat model, then suggests steps or concepts to help implement security improvements such as authentication and encryption.

 As with any security guide, the steps and suggestions outlined in this document are not meant to be exhaustive and do not offer any guarantee.